 That is why, at the very beginning, it might be better to get familiar with absolute must-haves such as customer profiling, mass marketing communication or basic sales workflows.
 Once adopted, a bank can look into expanding its CRM functionality with the advanced features suggested below.

 Advanced functionality may bring additional value for a community bank, but in this case every penny counts, and adding extra features would take careful consideration of ROI.
 In general, CRM in banking can offer an attractive return on investment – around $8.70 for every dollar spent, as stated by Nucleus.
 But to estimate ROI for every particular case, a community bank should take into account its strategic priorities.

 With the help of CRM consultants, community banks can decide how to further customize their solution.
 Their choice can vary from customer segmentation or personalized marketing communication tools to specific workflows for cross-sales or customer retention.

 Community banks have one significant advantage over bigger banks.
 Because of the size, community banks often have fewer challenges with legacy infrastructure, data unification and collaboration between departments.
 Reinforcing these advantages with CRM technology, community banks have far more chances to succeed in customer acquisition and retention, reaching better cross-selling results while staying a customer-oriented, trustworthy financial institution for the local community.

 Need a custom or platform-based banking CRM?
-We bring in 10+ years of CRM consulting to solve your challenges!
+We bring 15 years of CRM consulting to solve your challenges!